Grislow/KnowledgeBase/resources/glossary.md

 Like a semicolon `;` to mark the end of a statement or braces {} that mark the beginning and end of a function body.

+## Server
+A program or device that manages network resources and performs services.

 ## Shim
 Code that intercepts an API Call, makes changes to it and forwards it.
 This allows introducing features in systems that don't normally support them.

+## Singleton Pattern
+A design pattern which restricts instantation of a class or specific object to a single instance.

 ## Slug
 A human-readable URL component.
 Mostly used for: